Share This Post

 This is partially why it’s important to seek Italian citizenship assistance.
 Errors in paperwork will delay the Italian citizenship process further.

 4. Gather the appropriate application documents and have them translated into Italian.

 The Italian government requires all documentation that is not issued in Italy and Italian to be translated and submitted with an original copy of the document, such as naturalization records, vital records, and medical records.
 Make sure your translations are in order.

 5. Have an Italian dual citizenship service review your application.

-You will want to make sure your application has been completed correctly.
-The last thing you want is to arrive for your application review and be told there are issues and problems you will need to correct, and then have to schedule another review appointment.
+You will want to make sure your application has been completed correctly by having expert assistance.
+The last thing you want is to arrive at the Italian consulate for your application review and be told there are issues and problems you will need to correct, and then have to schedule another review appointment.

-7. Arrive at least 15 minutes early for your application review appointment.
+6. Arrive at least 15 minutes early for your application review appointment.

 Make sure you arrive at the Italian consulate at least 15 minutes early to allow time to check in, go through security, and make your way to the location where your meeting is taking place.
 You don’t want to arrive late and make a poor impression on the interviewer, as even if you meet the eligibility requirements, the interviewer has the final say.